gridstack/gridstack.js/README.md

 make sure to read v1.0.0 migration first!

 v2.x is a Typescript rewrite of 1.x, using classes and overall code cleanup.
-You code might not need change from 1.x
+Your code might need to change from 1.x

-In general methods that used optional args as getting vs setting are not used in Typescript.
+1. In general methods that used no args = getter vs setter are not used in Typescript.
-Also legacy methods that used to take tons of parameters will now take an object.
+Also legacy methods that used to take tons of parameters will now take a single object (typically `GridstackOptions` or `GridstackWidget`).

 ```
-removed `addWidget(el, x, y, width, ...)` --> use the widget options version instead `addWidget(el, {x, y, with,...})`
+removed `addWidget(el, x, y, width, ...)` --> use the widget options version instead `addWidget(el, {with, ...})`
 `float()` to get value --> `getFloat()`
 'cellHeight()` to get value --> `getCellheight()`
 'verticalMargin()` to get value --> `getVerticalMargin()`
 ```

+2. `oneColumnMode` would trigger when `window.width` < 768px by default.
+We now check for grid width instead (more correct and supports nesting).
+You might need to adjust grid `minWidth` or `disableOneColumnMode`.

 Changes
 =====